FantasyMonster64/MenuForge_For_SFML/README.md

 Created simple menu for SFML Projects (without template)

 ## Compatibility
-This works on Windows 10/11, but has not been tested on other OS.
+This works on Windows 10/11, but has not been tested on other OS, but it should work since SFML is cross-platform.

 ## Requirements
 Compiler with C++20 support